saitejesh-cyber/trust-before-intelligence-book/manuscript/03_chapter_2_inpact_framework.md

 ---

-### T — Transparent: Explainability Builds Confidence
+### T — Transparent: Show Your Work or Lose Their Trust

 **The User Need**